 ○ See also: “Definition of Christian Witchcraft.”

 a.
-These are terms used to describe types of physical schools (including on the internet), the attendance of which usually involves paying an amount of money.
-These include schools such as:
+These and similar terms are terms used to describe types of physical schools or institutes (including on the internet) where one can learn occult doctrine that has been repackaged in a “Christian” box, the attendance of which usually involves paying an amount of money.
+These include schools or institutes such as:

 ○ Healing schools or healing training

 ○ Kingdom warfare schools or training

 ○ Mystic schools